UN History Twitter Project

 It is a starting point for scholars who wish to research in UN archives or find online materials related to the UN.
 The website provides comprehensive guides to physical and online sources on the United Nations.
 It also collates many of the research guides on the United Nations that already exist.
 In addition, leading scholars on the UN have written about their experiences working in UN archives and discuss further research possibilities.

 The website offers a set of teaching materials for UN history.
 There are annotated bibliographies, timelines, and featured sources on thirteen major themes of UN history.
-There are resources from a course taught on the global history of the UN at Harvard in spring 2011 as well as a compilation of other syllabi on UN topics.
+There are resources from courses taught on the global history of the UN at Harvard in 2015 and 2011 as well as a compilation of other syllabi on UN topics.
+See more at: http://unhistoryproject.org/teach/.

 The website helps to connect scholars and archivists.
 It lists scholarly networks for those working on similar topics.